-A marketing qualified lead (MQL) is a potential customer that matches specific minimum requirements based on your ideal customer profile.
-These potential customers are typically sourced from marketing efforts like ad campaigns and email marketing campaigns.
-MQLs are typically one of the first stages in a multi-stage sales pipeline process, often tracked using a CRM.
+A marketing qualified lead (MQL) is a potential customer who matches specific minimum requirements based on your ideal customer profile.
+These potential customers are typically sourced from marketing efforts such as ad campaigns and email marketing campaigns.
+MQLs are typically one of the first stages in a multistage sales pipeline process, often tracked using a customer relationship management (CRM) program.

 How a Marketing Qualified Lead (MQL) Works

 A marketing qualified lead (MQL) is one of the earliest leads in your sales funnel, also referred to as an engaged lead.
 These are leads who match your ideal customer profile and have clicked on a link, called for more information, or otherwise responded to your early-stage marketing efforts, such as a digital ad or email marketing campaign.
 Businesses track MQLs to determine the effectiveness of marketing campaigns and to help prioritize follow-up sales efforts.

 Businesses evaluate this effectiveness by comparing the number of leads that are responding to their messages against the messages that have been sent by their marketing team.
 For example, if you send 1,000 emails with an offer to a targeted audience and 100 of those people click on a link to learn more information, 10% of the people contacted with the initial email are marketing qualified leads.

 If a marketing team sees that a marketing campaign is resulting in a low number of marketing qualified leads, they will know to cancel the campaign and reallocate their budget to a better performing campaign, or adjust their message.
 A good MQL percentage varies by industry and can be measured in terms of message open rate, click-through rate, or click-to-open rate.